gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 2- We track a boolean value that tells us if we need to send a `retry request`.
 This happens when we reject a `request` because we are busy; when we are not busy we check this before sending a `retry request`.
 3- In addition to all the functions that are used for moving packets, the class `ResponsePort` has another `pure virtual` function that will return an `AddrRangeList` which represent all the address ranges that the port can respond for.
 Note that in a system the memory addresses can be partitioned among ports.
 Class `RequestPort` has a function with the same name.
 However, it's not a `pure virtual` function and it will return `peer::getAddrRanges`.
 4- We will need to implement all the functions that relate to moving packets (all the functions that start with `recv`).
 We will use `owner` to implement most of the functionality of these functions within `InspectorGadget`.
+5- We'll talk about `blockedPacket` in the next slides.

 ---
 <!-- _class: code-60-percent -->